joebass85/dfm/README.md

 ## Notes
 - Dfm will not delete/move any files owned by other users/root user.
-- Move can alos be used to rename files.
+- Move can also be used to rename files.